Continent-continent collisional tectonics: final closure

 - basement vs. cover, two very different mechanical

-units that behave differently.
+units that often behave differently.

 - Cross section showing thin-skinned character of thrust stack associated with the Appalachian mountains.
 The blue layer has been repeated several times by cutting and stacking the pieces.
 In a thin-skinned style sub-horizontal detachments dominate, and the rocks at different levels are deforming in very different ways.
 In other words one level is detached from the other.
 The autochthonous basement rocks referred to here are basically undeformed, while a stack of thrust sheets exists above.
 Interestingly, here the rocks involved are crystalline basement rocks, whereas in many other localities stratified platform cover rocks tend to show this structural style.
 From USGS site http://3dparks.wr.usgs.gov/nyc/images/fig37.jpg .

 - In the image below the ridges are the result of a layer that is more difficult to erode, but is also folded.
 In arid area like this it is fairly easy to see the structures, and to create an interpretative map from the image.
 The folds here are some how associated with the closure of the Mediterranean, as Africa moves toward Europe.
 Image source is from NASA Visible Earth - http://visibleearth.nasa.gov/view_rec.php?id=2470 , where more detailed information can be found.